What are you looking for?

 The winning work of Raul Casillas has been recognized with a financial endowment of 500 euros, with the support of the TecnoCampus Equality and Diversity Unit, thus reaffirming the center's commitment to equality and social values.

-👉 To keep up to date with all the news and details, follow us on our social networks and access the registrations aquí
+👉 To stay up to date with all the news and details, follow us on our social networks (@igualtat_diversitat_tecnocampus) and access the registrations aquí

 This space is dedicated to providing up-to-date information and data on the state of equality both in our university and in the world of work in different areas.